Priyanshuthapliyal2005/tt-metal/models/demos/wormhole/ministral8b/README.md

 # Ministral-8B on Tenstorrent Wormhole N300

-This directory contains the implementation of Mistral AI's Ministral-8B-Instruct-2410 model optimized for Tenstorrent Wormhole N150/N300 hardware.
+This directory contains the implementation of Mistral AI's Ministral-8B-Instruct-2410 model optimized for Tenstorrent Wormhole N150/N300 hardware using the **TT-Transformers framework**.

 ## Model Overview

 Ministral-8B-Instruct-2410 is a lightweight 8-billion parameter language model from Mistral AI, optimized for instruction following and efficient inference.
-This implementation has been adapted to run on Tenstorrent hardware using TT-NN operations.
+This implementation leverages the shared **TT-Transformers framework** to eliminate code duplication and provide optimized performance on Tenstorrent hardware.

+## Architecture

+This implementation uses the **TT-Transformers framework** instead of custom transformer modules:

+- **Shared Components**: Uses common transformer, attention, MLP, and embedding implementations from `/workspaces/tt-metal/models/tt_transformers/`
+- **Model-Specific Configuration**: Ministral-8B specific parameters and optimizations in `/workspaces/tt-metal/models/tt_transformers/mistral8b/`
+- **Zero Code Duplication**: Complies with bounty requirements by eliminating duplicate transformer implementations
+- **Performance Optimized**: Leverages battle-tested optimizations from the shared framework
+- **Tensor Parallelism**: Automatic workload distribution across all available chips

 ### Key Features
 - 8B parameters with efficient attention mechanisms